TroyAlford/basis/libraries/eslint-plugin/README.md

 For a detailed list of all the rules and their configurations, refer to the source code in the [index.ts](./index.ts).

 This setup allows you to maintain a high standard of code quality while providing the flexibility to adapt the rules to your specific project requirements.

+## Ignored Directories

+This ESLint configuration automatically ignores files in the following directories:

+- `node_modules`
+- `.cache`
+- `build`
+- `dist`

+This includes any such directories nested inside monorepo workspaces, ensuring that ESLint does not process files that are typically generated or external dependencies.